dstilesr/data-eng-udacity/dwh-project/README.md

   ```
   replacing `<action>` with `create` or `delete`.
 After creating the cluster, the
   endpoint and the IAM role ARN are stored in a `cluster_meta.json` file.

+### Running the Project
+In order to run the scripts and create the data warehouse, there are first some preliminary
+steps you must follow: First, copy the `dwh.cfg.example` file to a new `dwh.cfg` file and
+fill in the missing variables with your specific values.
+This requires you to prepare an
+AWS security group ahead of time (this could be done more cleanly within the scripts but
+this will work for now).

+Then you must prepare your redshift cluster either by launching it yourself or using the
+`make_cluster.py` script.
+Now you are ready to create and populate the database.

+For this last step run the `create_tables.py` script to prepare the tables and then run
+the `etl.py` script to extract the data from S3 and loat it into the tables.

 ## Database Structure